JustenMX/ntu-springboot-activities/README.md

 1. [Project 1: Expenses RESTful](/simple-expenses)

+#### Project 1 Timeline

+#### Phase 1: Initial API Setup

+#### Completed:

+- Developed a small-scale expenses API with various functions and endpoints within the controller layer.

+#### Phase 2: Code Refactoring and Architecture Enhancement

+#### Completed:

+- Refactored the codebase to adopt a structured architecture with data, service, and controller layers.
+- Leveraged new concepts and practices to improve the project's scalability and maintainability.

+##### Phase 3: Data Layer Implementation

+#### Completed:

+- Created the ExpensesRepository for data management, initially using an ArrayList.
+- Explored basic data handling techniques as the project took its initial shape.

+#### Phase 4: API Documentation with Swagger and OpenAPI

+#### Completed:

+- Set up comprehensive API documentation using Swagger and OpenAPI.
+- Improved project documentation practices and enhanced user experience.

+#### Phase 5: Code Refinement and Expansion

+#### Completed:

+- Continued code refactoring with a focus on improving the controller layer's readability.
+- Embraced newfound knowledge to expand the project's capabilities and structure.

+#### Phase 6: Integration with In-Memory H2 Database and JPA

+#### Completed:

+- Integrated the project with an in-memory H2 database using Java Persistence API (JPA).
+- Gained insights into database integration, further expanding the project's scope.

+#### Phase 7: Further Code Refactoring

+#### Completed:

+- Conducted additional code refactoring across various aspects of the project.
+- Add new Interface class and establish OneToMany relationship to current Expenses class.
+- Applied enhanced coding practices and patterns to accommodate new learnings.

+#### Phase 8: Future Steps

+#### Ongoing:

+- Planned future steps, including integrating the project with a PostgreSQL database for enhanced scalability and persistence.

 Please click on the links to navigate to each activity's folder and explore the related materials.

 ## Contributing